We are thrilled to announce registrations will open on 25th August for the 2022 takayna Trail 70 km ultramarathon and takayna26

 takayna Trail incorporates ancient rainforests, moss-covered single track, centuries-old trees and lands which are rich and powerful in their natural beauty.
 We navigate this balance of the natural world, traversing through abandoned mining towns reclaimed by nature, forest-covered railway lines and tracks which could now be referred to as creeks.
 We cross rivers which harvest some of the cleanest water on the west coast of Tasmania and finish our day greeted by a warm welcome at our finish line and base camp in Waratah.

-The takayna Ultra invites runners and their support crews from across the nation, and indeed the globe, to spend time in this wild and ancient landscape.
-In doing so, they not only spend locally on accommodation, meals, and experiences, but they go home ambassadors for our region with their tales of how takayna has moved them and the threats it still faces.
+The takayna Trail ultramarathon invites runners and their support crews from across the nation, and indeed the globe, to spend time in this wild and ancient landscape.
+In doing so, they not only spend locally on accommodation, meals, and experiences, but they go home ambassadors for this region with their tales of how takayna moved them and the threats it still faces.

 2021 Event Results

 Mens takayna Ultra 65km